xu2xulim/Trello-MirrorSync/README.md

 By keeping /setup and /clone separate endpoints, it allows users to embed and call the endpoints from within Trello automation for both a new setup as well as any two existing cards.

+### Documentation
+The redoc documentation can be found at https://25puxs.deta.dev/redoc

 ## Scope
 The scope for the mirror and synchronization operations include :